 The ability to pay taxes later may be especially useful for those who have lost their jobs or have faced wage cuts due to the coronavirus pandemic.

-“Delaying filing tax returns and paying taxes for 90 days can be a big help for many people, especially if you were fired or had financial problems,” said Miguel Horvath, CFP, MSF, private welfare consultant at Ameriprise in Miami.
+“Delaying filing and paying taxes for 90 days can be a big help for many people, especially if you've been laid off or are in financial trouble,” said Miguel Horvath, CFP, MSF, Private Wealth Consultant Ameriprise in Miami.

 This gives you extra time to figure out how to file your electronic declaration.

-“In today's new world of social distances and virtual meetings, some people who are not tech savvy may need extra time to figure out how to send information to their tax agent electronically,” Horvath said.
+“In today's new world of social distance and virtual meeting, some non-tech savvy people may need additional time to figure out how to send information to their withholding agent electronically,” Horvat said.

 It’s in your best interest to file your tax return earlier.

-“There is no reason to delay preparing your tax return,” said Gary Duboff, Director of Taxation and Accounting at MBAF.
+“There is no reason to delay preparing your tax return,” said Gary Duboff, director of tax and accounting at MBAF.
 If you need a tax refund, the sooner you file, the better.
-If you owe money, you can file a tax return now and pay your tax bill on July 15th without interest, penalty or other sanctions.
-In any case, this is a great time to concentrate, gather information and send it to your tax specialist. ”
+If you owe money, you can file your tax return now and pay your tax bill on July 15th with no interest, fine or other penalties.
+Anyway, this is a great time to concentrate, gather information and send it to your tax professional. "

 In any case, the tax refund will be within 90 days after filing